sanika2023/web_102_completed_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+I thought using github was a bit challenging.
+Also, learning some of the javascript functions and css rules was also a bit challenging.
+Overall, I enjoyed working on this project, and I look forward to taking Web_102.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.